arun-vishwakarma/my-app/README.md

 - Open another cmd and run mongod to start mongo db server

-- Then open another node shell and use command myapp>node server.js or npm run start:server (run nodemon in background)
+- Then open another node shell and use command myapp>node server.js or npm run start:server (run nodemon in background to always monitor and run node js code)

 - Finally run myapp>ng serve or ng serve --open to open the application i.e http://localhost:4200/